qsenych/Quantum-Adaptive-Excitation-Network-with-Variational-Quantum-Circuits-for-Channel-Attention-CPEN416/README.md

 # Train classical SENet on MNIST (default number of epochs is 50):
 trainModel(SEN_MNIST_Run1", model_type="sen", dataset="MNIST", num_layers=50)
 ```

+2. trainALL.py: This trains all the models and configurations mentioned in the papers.
+(should take around 4-5 hours)

+3. trainDEMO.py: This trains a small subset of models on the MNIST dataset to be run
+during the presentation (should take around 20 minutes)

 ### View TensorBoard logs
 To view metrics after running run this command: